-Holistic Nutrition and Health Coaching training under Dr. Lori Rose through Hill College in the principles and applications of holistic nutrition and health coaching including 1000 supervised clinical hours.
+Holistic Nutrition and Health Coaching certification program under Dr. Lori Rose through Hill College in the principles and applications of holistic nutrition and health coaching including 1000 supervised clinical hours.
 Certificate awarded at the completion of the program.

-Trained artisan baker and pastry chef by Chuck and Carla Conway of Obread Bakery.
+Trained artisan baker and pastry chef.
+Trained by Chuck and Carla Conway of Obread Bakery in Shelburne, VT.
 Skill set includes European-style baking using naturally leavened bread to create hand-crafted artisan food.
 Special emphasis on utilizing organic and local ingredients, and creating nourishing food for the community.

-Special studies in medicinal foods and the incorporation of herbal medicine into cooking at Palais des Fees in Varennes, France.
+Special studies in medicinal foods and the incorporation of herbal medicine in cooking at Palais des Fees in Varennes, France.

-Other experience includes a stage at The Granarium in Umbria, Italy, and a 6-month Internship at Chez Panisse, in Berkeley, California, a 3-month pastry chef position at Pizza on Earth in Charlotte, Vermont, and a 3-month pastry chef position at Butch & Babes in Burlington, VT
+Other experience includes a week-long stage at The Granarium in Umbria, Italy, a 6-month Internship at Chez Panisse, in Berkeley, California, a 3-month pastry chef position at Pizza on Earth in Charlotte, Vermont, and a 3-month pastry chef position at Butch & Babes in Burlington, VT

 Mentors + Teachers

 William Morris, Ph.D., LAc, RH - Pulse Diagnostics